DSA Series Chapter 20 : HEIGHT OF BINARY TREE(Python Version)

 Time Complexity

-• O(n) — every node visited once
+• O(n) — every node is visited once

 Space Complexity